KualiCo/jute/README.md

 Summary
 -------

-* Small library providing a few key application building blocks on top of those provided natively by the JDK
+* Small library providing a few key application building blocks
 * Heavily influenced by the [Guava](https://github.com/google/guava) team's approach to interacting with the Java language
 * Especially with regards to:
  * [using and avoiding null](https://code.google.com/p/guava-libraries/wiki/UsingAndAvoidingNullExplained)